 - To Karsha – Rs.
 520 & 690

-Travelling to Zanskar Valley in a shared Taxi:
+Zanskar Valley in a Shared Taxi

-It is the mode of transport that the locals here use.
+It is the preferred mode of transport for the locals because they are more frequently available than a Bus.
 You can get a shared cab from Kargil to Padum for approximately Rs.
-1500 per person however be advised that it is a 12 hrs drive straight with few breaks in between.
+1500 per person.
+It is a 12 hrs drive straight with few breaks in between.

 In the same way, you can get a cab from Padum to Kargil as well.
 You can also board shared cabs from the villages in between, like Sankoo, Panikhar, Parkachik, or Rangdum.

 Best way to travel to Zanskar Valley